-Open Space Preservation: While habitat conservation is a primary goal of the MSHCP, all RCA lands with existing dirt trails are available for passive recreation by the public for all to enjoy.
+Open Space Preservation: While habitat conservation is a primary goal of the MSHCP, all RCA lands with existing dirt trails are available to the public as passive recreation for all to enjoy.
 Western Riverside County is home to pristine landscapes and natural marvels that we owe to future generations to preserve.